 Eventually, we realized word-of-mouth marketing wasn’t sustainable.
 Business was slow, and we knew if we didn’t do something fast, we would start to struggle.
 As a web design company, we needed to up our digital marketing game.
 That’s when Techno Goober went through a sort of Marketing Renaissance.

 Odds are if you’re running a small business the last thing on your mind is your company’s brand.
-You might even ask, does it really matter that much?
+You might even ask, does branding really matter that much?

 Hell yes, it does!